pixelsandcandy/ofxVui/README.md

-# ✨ View + GUI System for openFrameworks ✨
+# ✨ Much Easy!
+View + GUI System for openFrameworks ✨
 ###### *TELEPORT*
 * **<a href='#watch-examples-video' class='anchor'>Watch Examples Video</a>**
 * **<a href='#ofxvui-features' class='anchor'>ofxVui Features</a>**